$G_2$-instantons over asymptotically cylindrical manifolds: Hermitian Yang-Mills problem

 as a non-zero horizontal section would otherwise split $\left. \mathcal{E}\right\vert _{D}$.

-Furthermore, although this will not be essential here, it is worth observing that one might want to restrict attention to \emph{acyclic }connections \cite[Def.
-2.4, p.25]{floer}, i.e., whose gauge class $\left[ A_{0}\right] $ is \emph{isolated} in $ \mathcal{M}_{\left. \mathcal{E}\right\vert _{D}}$.
-Such requirement would, in other words, prohibit infinitesimal deformations of $A_{0}$ across gauge orbits, which translates simply into the vanishing of the next cohomology group:
+Furthermore, although this will not be essential here, it is worth observing that one might want to restrict attention to \emph{acyclic }connections \cite[p.25]{floer}, i.e., whose gauge class $\left[ A_{0}\right] $ is \emph{isolated} in $ \mathcal{M}_{\left. \mathcal{E}\right\vert _{D}}$.
+In other words, such requirement would prohibit infinitesimal deformations of $A_{0}$ across gauge orbits, which translates into the vanishing of the next cohomology group: